-5. Summary
+5. Discussion and Summary

-Results for the 2019 Soil Quality Monitoring round showed trends consistent with all previous results.
+Results for the 2020 Soil Quality Monitoring round showed trends consistent with all previous results.
 Soil compaction, soil phosphate levels and loss of organic matter are the persistent concerns with little prospect of improvement evident.
-Sixty seven percent of sites showed low air-filled porosity indicating a reduction in pore space in the soil.
-Soil phosphate levels were found to be outside the target ranges for 58% of samples.
-While only 1 site had excessive phosphate levels, most had levels below the agronomic optimal levels indicating they may be performing below optimal levels.
-Similar to 2016, these concerns were noted across all soil types sampled but only on farmed land.
-Forest sites reported both low bulk Density and high air-filled porosity indicating no soil compaction.
+Seventy-six percent of sites showed low air-filled porosity indicating a reduction in pore space in the soil.
+Similar to previous reports, these concerns were noted across all soil types sampled but only on farmed land.
+Forest sites reported both low bulk density and high air-filled porosity indicating no soil compaction.
+Soil phosphate levels were found to be outside the target ranges for 24% of samples.
+While only one site had excessive phosphate levels, four sites had levels below the agronomic optimal levels indicating they may be performing below optimal levels.